FAQ for Rand Hall and Mui Ho Fine Arts Library

 What is the project schedule?

-Assuming a favorable bid outcome this summer, Rand Hall will be closed starting with the fall 2017 semester and will reopen for the fall 2019 semester.
+Rand Hall closed in December 2017 and will reopen for the fall 2019 semester.

 What is the project budget and what are the sources of funding?